 top of page

-Lismore Road is a non-profit social impact production company dedicated to creating, supporting, and amplifying non-fiction stories across all media formats including film, podcasts, and more.
+Lismore Road is a non-profit social impact production company dedicated to creating, supporting, and amplifying stories across all media formats, primarily non-fiction film.
 We focus on projects that ignite meaningful conversations, celebrate diverse perspectives, and inspire audiences to think more critically and deeply.

-As creative producers, financiers, fiscal sponsors, and educational and impact campaign supporters, Lismore Road is committed to creating connections and to inspiring communities and organizations to act on the critical issues of our time.
+As creative producers, funders, fiscal sponsors, and educational and impact campaign supporters, Lismore Road is committed to building connections and to inspiring communities and organizations to act on the critical issues of our time.
 We join forces with storytellers, change-makers, and educators in order to highlight important topics and stories amid a rapidly changing landscape.

-We believe non-fiction storytelling is a powerful tool that not only educates and informs but also empowers individuals, communities, and students to create lasting, positive change
+We believe storytelling is a powerful tool that not only educates and informs but also empowers individuals, communities, and students to create lasting, positive change.

 OUR PHILOSOPHY